 wget -qO - https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add -

 Use one of the following commands to enable the Wine apt repository in your system based on your operating system and version.

 Use the below commands to install Wine packages from the apt repository.
 The

 --install-recommends option will install all the recommended packages by winehq-stable on your system.

 sudo apt update

 Wine installation successfully completed.
 Use the following command to check the version of wine installed on your system

-To use wine we need to login to the Debian desktop system.
-After that download a windows .exe file like PuTTY on your system and open it with Wine as below screenshot or use following command.
+To use wine we need to log in to the Debian desktop system.
+After that download, a windows .exe file like PuTTY on your system and open it with Wine as below screenshot or use the following command.